S-Yuyuko/comp7240/README.md

 ### 'node -v'
 ### 'npm -v'

-If these are not in environment, please tgo to the Node.js official website to download the Node.js
+If these are not in environment, please go to the Node.js official website to download the Node.js

 # Install the dependencies of project
 In the terminal of the path of project(make sure the package.json in the current path)